pranshu0604/orm/docs/faq.md

 - Run migrations with `npx prisma migrate dev`
 - Reset development database with `npx prisma migrate reset`
 - Open Prisma Studio with `npx prisma studio`

-## Authentication

-### Why does PRAN use two different authentication systems?

-PRAN uses a dual authentication approach:
-1. **Clerk**: For primary user authentication (signup, login, user management)
-2. **NextAuth**: For connecting to third-party platforms via OAuth

-This separation allows us to use specialized tools for each purpose while maintaining a cohesive user experience.

-### How do user accounts connect to platform accounts?

-1. Users first sign up using Clerk
-2. The Clerk user is synced to our database via API
-3. Users can then connect platforms using NextAuth OAuth flows
-4. When a platform is connected, tokens are encrypted and stored in the database
-5. The application can then access the platform APIs using these tokens

-### How are OAuth tokens secured?

-OAuth tokens are:
-1. Encrypted using AES encryption before storage
-2. Never exposed in client-side code
-3. Stored with limited scopes to reduce risk
-4. Refreshed automatically when possible

 ## Data Collection